Skip to content

 • nginx.ingress.kubernetes.io/session-cookie-name: Defines the name of the cookie used for session affinity.
 For kgateway, this maps to BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies[].cookie.name.

-• nginx.ingress.kubernetes.io/session-cookie-path: Defines the path that will be set on the cookie.
+• nginx.ingress.kubernetes.io/session-cookie-path: Defines the path that is set on the cookie.
 For kgateway, this maps to BackendConfigPolicy.spec.loadBalancer.ringHash.hashPolicies[].cookie.path.

 • nginx.ingress.kubernetes.io/session-cookie-domain: Sets the Domain attribute of the sticky cookie.
 Note: This annotation is parsed but not currently mapped to kgateway as the Cookie type doesn’t support domain.